Carlyle Secured Lending, Inc. Schedules Fourth Quarter and Full Year 2023 Financial Results and Investor Conference Call

 NEW YORK, Jan.
-17, 2024 (GLOBE NEWSWIRE) -- Carlyle Secured Lending, Inc. (“Carlyle Secured Lending”) (NASDAQ: CGBD) will host a conference call at 10:00 a.m.
-EST on Tuesday, February 27, 2024 to announce its fourth quarter and full year 2023 financial results.
+23, 2024 (GLOBE NEWSWIRE) -- Carlyle Secured Lending, Inc. (“Carlyle Secured Lending”) (NASDAQ: CGBD) will host a conference call at 11:00 a.m.
+EST on Tuesday, February 27, 2024 to announce its fourth quarter and full year 2023 financial results, updated from 10:00 a.m.
+EST as part of the prior announcement.
 A news release containing the quarterly results will be issued after market close on Monday, February 26, 2024.

 The conference call will be available via public webcast via a link on Carlyle Secured Lending’s website at carlylesecuredlending.com and will also be available on the website soon after the call’s completion.